cajacko/writing/writing/no-voting.md

 - Safety - Same as above
 - Happiness - A combination of the top 3 layers of the pyramid (Love/belonging, esteem and self-actualisation)

 If happiness is the goal, you'll need to sort out the physiological and safety needs first.
 It's hard to be happy and content when you're starving, in a permanent state of fear or dead.
-Therefore the most important problems to solve start at the bottom of the pyramid and get smaller as you work your way up.
-It's still important to keep working upwards, but it's not as urgent anymore.
+Therefore the most important problems to solve start at the bottom of the pyramid and get less important as you work your way up.
+You'll still want to keep working upwards, but it's not as urgent anymore.
 So let's focus on surviving and staying healthy before tackling relationships and confidence.

+In terms of those first 2 (Physiological and Safety) the world is looking pretty damn good.
+NOTE: Example.
+Especial in the UK, which is the only place I can vote.
+This takes us up the pyramid, so the problem we're solving is getting smaller and smaller.

 NOTE: Could show the inverse exponential diagram, with self-actualisation at the top, and as you go up the pyramid it takes more energy for less and less increase in happiness.
 Could have another diagram showing cost against benefit and the point where they meet is when you decide to stop voting.